TSE:XEM

 iShares MSCI Emerging Markets ETF is a Canadian stock, trading under the symbol XEM.TO (previously XEM-T on Stockchase) on the Toronto Stock Exchange (XEM-CT).
 It is usually referred to as TSX:XEM or XEM.TO

-In the last year, 1 stock analyst published opinions about XEM.TO (previously XEM-T on Stockchase).
-1 analyst recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PAST TOP PICK.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on XEM.TO (previously XEM-T on Stockchase).
+1 analyst recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for iShares MSCI Emerging Markets ETF.

 iShares MSCI Emerging Markets ETF was recommended as a Top Pick by John Hood on 2010-03-04.
 Read the latest stock experts ratings for iShares MSCI Emerging Markets ETF.

-1 stock analyst on Stockchase covered iShares MSCI Emerging Markets ETF in the last year.
-It is a trending stock that is worth watching.
+iShares MSCI Emerging Markets ETF is followed by 13 investors on Stockchase and is a trending stock that is worth watching.

 Includes the very-important South Korea exposure (~21%) among its EM holdings.
 SK is a huge growth hub with a lot of innovation.